Know Yourself Better: Diverse Object-Related Features Improve Open Set Recognition: Experiments

-\subsection{Experiments}

-\subsubsection{Settings}
+Based on the above findings, we hypothesize that increasing the diversity of features encoded in the representations can improve open-set recognition performance.
+Our analysis further shows that supervised contrastive learning models trained with different temperature values tend to focus on different aspects of the data and consequently learn complementary representations.
+Motivated by these observations, we propose an ensemble approach that leverages SupCon models trained with different temperatures, as illustrated in Figure~\ref{fig-method}.
+Specifically, we train multiple SupCon models independently using different temperature values and aggregate their OSR scores during inference.
+As will be shown in the following experiments, even this simple aggregation strategy consistently improves performance, supporting our hypothesis regarding the importance of feature diversity in OSR.

+\section{Experiments}

+\subsection{Settings}

 \textbf{Datasets} Following the OSR testbench in literature~\cite{vaze2022openset,arpl,neal2018open}, we evaluate our method on six split protocols, namely MNIST~\cite{deng2012mnist}, SVHN~\cite{goodfellow2013multi}, CIFAR10~\cite{cifar}, CIFAR+10~\cite{cifar}, CIFAR+50~\cite{cifar}, and TinyImagenet~\cite{deng2009imagenet}.
-The number of training classes (K) and the number of unknown classes (U), and their data sources for each protocol are in Appendix~\ref{app-data-protocol}.
-The complexity of each protocol is measured using \emph{openness}, $O=1 - \sqrt{K/M}$, $M=K+U$, which is the portion of outlier classes over the total number of classes.
+The number of training classes (denoted using K) and the total number of testing classes (denoted using M), and their data sources of each protocol are in Appendix~\ref{app-data-protocol}.
+The complexity of each protocol is measured using \emph{openness}, $O=1 - \sqrt{K/M}$, which is the portion of outlier classes over the total number of classes.

-\textbf{Metrics} Since detecting open set samples requires setting the thresholds manually and a direct result comparison with different thresholds is not reasonable, a threshold-independent metric, the \emph{area under the receiver operating characteristic} (AUROC) curve~\cite{narkhede2018understanding} is hence one of the most commonly utilized metrics to evaluate the OSR methods.
+\textbf{Metrics} Since detecting open set samples requires setting the thresholds manually and a direct result comparison with different thresholds is not reasonable, a threshold-independent metric, the \emph{area under the receiver operating characteristic} (AUROC) curve~\cite{narkhede2018understanding} is one of the most commonly utilized metrics to evaluate the OSR methods.
 In the AUROC curve, the true positive rate is plotted against the false positive rate by varying the threshold.
 The higher the AUROC is, the better the model can distinguish outliers from inliers.
-Besides, we use Open Set Classification Rate (OSCR)~\cite{dhamija2018reducing} to evaluate the inlier classification performance altogether with OSR, which is also a widely applied metric and introduced in detail in Appendix~\ref{app-oscr}.
-The higher the OSCR is, the better the model can classify the inliers while guaranteeing the OSR performance.